 Regeneration also implies a prolonged discipline to making a change.
 It’s not something that can happen overnight, or in one growing season for that matter.

-So how does one encourage self regenerating crops, using a no-till method, over a prolonged period of time?
+So how does one encourage self-regenerating crops, using a no-till method, over a prolonged period of time?
 The answer is simple.
 It lies within the seed.

-Seeds & The Intelligence of Plants
+Seeds and the Intelligence of Plants

 If you were to watch the lifecycle of a plant from birth through death, you would discover that death does not come when we decide to pull it out of the ground.
 In fact, there is an entirely new cycle that emerges after ‘production’ is complete: a regenerative cycle.
 Quite literally, the plant goes to seed!